xclud/flutter_map/README.md

 Lightweight `Map` widget for flutter supporting different projections including EPSG4326/Mercator/WGS1984.

+* Written entirely in Dart.
+No plugins, No platform code, No native code.

-* Map supports variety of tile providers including but not limited to Google Maps, Mapbox, OSM Maps and Yandex Maps and your custom tiles.
+* Supports variety of tile providers including but not limited to Google Maps, Mapbox, OSM Maps and Yandex Maps and your custom tiles.

 * Support for vector tiles is under development in [vt](https://pub.dev/packages/vt) and [cartography](https://pub.dev/packages/cartography) packages.